human-conditions/yodrew.github.io-original/_pages/freedom.md

 Discipline, technology, and organization aid the cause of freedom.
 Yet they do not substitute for power.
 One person with power can move the world.
 Ten can renew it totally.
 The key is darkness.

 Czech Republic is the world capital of darkroom retreating.
 Yet it still lacks world-class darkrooms and protocols.
-Perfect Darkness will create an ideal darkroom.
+Perfect Darkness, Ltd will create an ideal darkroom.
 It will be functional, beautiful, pre-fabricated, natural, open-source.
 It will be shelter that supports full restoration of organic integrity.
-Perfect Darkness will also systematize proper protocol and train supporters.
+Perfect Darkness, Ltd will also systematize proper protocol and train supporters.

 A darkroom is very well-built shelter.
 It controls exposure to all elements, including light.
 It offers protection from pollution: air, sound, etc. Restful (hygienic) darkroom protocol is rational and simple to teach and learn.